Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Introduction

 The paper is organized as follows.
-In \cref{sec:options} we present a systematic search for the simplest phenomenological scenarios which allow to explain the MiniBooNE excess.
-We show that, in relevant aspects, they are reduced to just few qualitatively different possibilities (generic scenarios).
-In \cref{sec3} we present general formulas for the number of events in the detectors as functions of parameters of the experimental setups and parameters of the scenarios which mainly include the lifetimes and masses of new particles.
-In \cref{sec:limits}, we present required parameters of employed experiments and derive experimental upper bounds on the number of events due to new physics.
-In \cref{sec:results} we compute expected number of events due to new physics in different scenarios and confront them with experimental bounds.
+In \cref{sec:options} we present a systematic search for the simplest phenomenological scenarios which explain the MiniBooNE excess.
+In relevant aspects they are reduced to few qualitatively different possibilities.
+In \cref{sec3} we present general formulas for the number of events in the detectors as functions of parameters of the experimental setups and parameters of the scenarios.
+The latter mainly include the lifetimes and masses of new particles.
+In \cref{sec:limits}, we present parameters of the employed experiments and derive experimental upper bounds on the number of events due to new physics.
+In \cref{sec:results} we compute the expected number of events due to new physics in different scenarios and confront them with experimental bounds.
 Discussion and conclusions follow in \cref{sec:sum}.